 The temporomandibular joint (TMJ) attaches skull to jawbone.
-TMJ conditions are often triggered in the regions of the skin, jaw or ear and may impair the operation of the regular jaw.
+TMJ disorders are often triggered in the regions of the skin, jaw, or ear and may impair the operation of the regular jaw.

-In less significant situations, automatic TMJ condition (foods in soft foods, ice wrapping, excessive jaw action avoidance) or non-chirurgical medications (inflammatory treatments, botox injections, stabilization scratches) can be managed with self-management therapy.
+In less significant situations, automatic TMJ condition (foods in soft foods, ice wrapping, excessive jaw-action avoidance) or non-surgical medications (inflammatory treatments, botox injections, stabilization scratches) can be managed with self-management therapy.
 Operational therapies (jaw joint substitutions) could be required in more serious situations.

 - Myofacial pain – irritation or pain in the jaw working muscle (sticky teeth can contribute to TMJ disorder)

 - Internal joint distortion – a likely sign of the displaced disk, dislocated ear, or condyle damage

 - Arthritis — an inflammatory degenerative disease

 Signs and symptoms of TMJ disorders are frequently intensified by stress and can include: